Goochie/gch-truefx-pricefeed/README.md

         payload: fxPriceData
 });
 ```
-A client needs to be capturing the `fxPriceUpdate'.
+A client needs to be capturing the `fxPriceUpdate' event.

-In the demo example angular and the socket.io library is used to handle the event.
+In the demo example, angular and the socket.io library is used to handle the event.

 ```javascript
         $scope.$on('socket:fxPriceUpdate', function(event, data) {